-The World Eaters new models went up for pre-order on February 4th, along with their 9th edition Warhammer 40k codex.
+The World Eaters’ new models went on sale in February 2023, along with their 9th edition Warhammer 40k codex.

-There’s a horde of new models for classic units, as well as brand new figures, that will appear in the World Eaters range refresh.
+There’s a horde of new models for classic units as well as brand new figures in the World Eaters range refresh.

-- Angron, daemon primarch of the World Eaters and a huge centerpiece model for the army.
+- Angron, daemon primarch of the World Eaters, is a huge centerpiece model for the army.

-- Khorne Berzerkers, the brutal melee infantry who make up the mainstay of any World Eaters army, replacing a model kit that’s now over 20 years old.
+- Khorne Berzerkers, the brutal melee infantry make up the mainstay of any World Eaters army, replacing a model kit that was over 20 years old.

 - Eightbound, possessed Berzerkers with eight daemons bound to their souls.